 - Sippy cups – Sippy cups are in heavy rotation during the older baby and toddler years.
 There are tons of Valentine’s Day ones, as well as non-holiday ones in pink and red.

 - Teething rings – A teething ring or some other toy that is safe for baby to put in his or her mouth is a fun idea.
 These days big kids have stickers, rings and other fun stuff — who says they have to have all of the fun?

 - Baby food pouches – Puréed baby food in a pouch is a great alternative to sweets.
 Don’t forget a tag that says something like: “You’re my main squeeze.”

-- Cookies – Teddy grams in celebration of “bear hugs” or letter cookies — (Pick out the X’s and O’s or spell love).
+- Cookies – Teddy grams in celebration of “bear hugs” are great, and so are letter cookies (for example, pick out the Xs and Os or spell love).
 The options are limitless when it comes to cookies.
 You can make your own or purchase some made with littles in mind.

 - Fruit – “I’m bananas for you.”
 “You’re berry sweet.”
 “Orange you glad we’re friends?”
 “Apple of my eye.”
 Fresh fruit is an alternative to the puréed kind and there are tons of choices.

 - Toy cars – I “wheelie like you.”

 - Cereal — Tiny diners tend to like cereal.
 Consider a pint-sized cereal box with a tag that reads something like: “I cereal-ously want you to be my valentine.”